scottenriquez/ckad-exam-prep-using-amazon-eks/README.md

 eksctl delete cluster --config-file=cluster.yaml --disable-nodegroup-eviction
 ```

-## 01: First Deployment with `nginx`
+## 01: First Deployment with Nginx (CKAD Topic)
 With the cluster created, we can now make our first [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
-We'll start by creating a web server with three replicas using the latest `nginx` image:
+We'll start by creating a web server with three replicas using the latest Nginx image:

 ```yaml title='01-first-deployment-with-nginx/deployment.yaml'
 apiVersion: apps/v1